gamefriend10/autogate-coop/catalog/archetypes/GeneralCoreSpawn_Logic/README.md

 LONG if-then-else that checks determines which ShopCore BattleGroup to spawn

 prereqs:
-1. ShopPositionIndexForBlackboard is set
+1. ShopPositionToSpawnAt is set
-2. ShopPositionToSpawnAt is set
+2. BattleGroupToSpawnTag is set
-3. BattleGroupToSpawnTag is set
+3. ShopPositionKeyToSaveToBlackboard is set

 # GeneralUnitsForCoreSpawn